vectordotdev/vector/rfcs/2024-03-22-20170-trace-data-model.md

 ## Cross cutting concerns

-- This is part of the effort to support [sending OpenTelemetry traces], it would also support ingesting OpenTelemetry.
-As well as to provide a path for a canonical model which traces can be translated to/from ideally without loss of fidelity.
+This is part of the effort to support [sending and receiving Opentelemetry signals][otel-signals-pr]

 ## Scope